Near-optimal decomposition of unitary matrices using phase masks and the discrete Fourier transform: Decomposition Method

 A lossless linear transformation acting on $N$ optical modes can be represented by a $N \times N$ unitary matrix $U$.
 Such a matrix transforms the annihilation operators (or the classical amplitudes) of the input modes according to

 Arbitrary unitary matrices of size $N \times N$ are characterized by $N^2$ real degrees of freedom \cite{itzykson1966unitary}.
 Hence, any architecture aiming to implement arbitrary transformations needs at least the same amount of controllable parameters.
 This constraint puts a lower bound on the number of phase masks required in the design, as at least $N+1$ masks are necessary to ensure the complete parametrization of the unitary.
+Without loss of generality, in what follows we assume that $N$ is even.

 We want to find an analytical decomposition of $U$ such that

 where $L$ should be as small as possible, $D^{(k)}$ are diagonal phase masks of the form

 and $F$ is the DFT matrix~\cite{aristidou2007logarithm}, whose elements are given by